What is an NIR Calibration

 WHAT IS AN NIR CALIBRATION?

-As described in an earlier blog, NIR is an analytical technique that is based on measuring differences in how NIR energy is transmitted or reflected off of a sample, depending on the chemical composition of the sample.
+As described in an earlier article, NIR is an analytical technique that is based on measuring differences in how NIR energy is transmitted or reflected off of a sample, depending on the chemical composition of the sample.
 Thus NIR is a secondary technique, meaning that a primary reference method is required to create an NIR calibration.
 The calibration itself is a mathematical correlation between the raw NIR data from samples and the chemical constituent or property of interest.